 By 2019, the ice rink industry was an 883,000-million-dollar market.
 A total of 1,714 businesses employed 40,748 staff.
 IBIS World predicts that the industry will continue to grow from 2019 to 2024, though that growth will be slightly slower.
 Per capita disposable income should continue to increase, allowing more people to participate in ice sports.
 The continued awareness of the health benefits of athletics will also probably encourage more people to take part in sports like ice hockey and ice skating.

 Many trends are shaping the ice rink industry.
 According to Recreation Management, most rinks need to attract a broad base of recreational users.
 This customer base may include families looking to book birthday parties, recreational skaters interested in free-skate sessions, skaters who are signed up for figure skating or hockey lessons, and more.
 By focusing on recreational skaters instead of relying on elite skaters to make up the bulk of the customers, a rink can better schedule its time and maximize its profits.
 In recent years, there’s been increased demand for leisure ice and free skating time.

 Skating rinks often have multiple target markets.
-A single rink may market to elite skaters and athletes as well as to recreational skaters including kids, families, and local athletics groups.
+A single rink may market to elite skaters and sports leagues, and recreational skaters, including kids, families, and local athletics groups.
 Figure skating competitions and hockey leagues are also frequently a large part of a skating rink’s target market.